Nice Girls Don't Win: COVID-19 pandemic and coming out

 During the COVID-19 pandemic, Shallow's younger brother died of a drug overdose, which the book details.
 The book cites her marriage and divorce from Fincher and the death of her younger brother as key turning points in her life that led her to self-reflection and growth.
 During the pandemic, she learned that she didn't need to conform to others' expectations of her.

 The book further details Shallow's coming out as queer, and her first queer relationship with non-binary comedian Mae Martin after the divorce.

 Further reality endeavors and epilogue

 The book includes anecdotes about Shallow's time on Survivor and The Traitors.
-Its epilogue focuses on Shallow's reutrn home from playing Deal or No Deal Island.
+Its epilogue focuses on Shallow's return home from playing Deal or No Deal Island.
 The book details how Shallow learned to adopt and shed the "black widow" and villain personas popularized by her reality TV appearances, describing her experience on The Traitors as a test of her ability to maintain her sense of self while embracing these roles on her own terms.